 as you work Gastric bypass surgery (Roux-en-Y) reduces the size of your stomach while rerouting your small intestine to reduce the amount of nutrients your body absorbs.

 You may lose weight by eating less food and absorbing fewer nutrients, both of which may lead to positive changes in gut hormones to reduce appetite and improve satiety.

 Both sleeve gastrectomy and gastric bypass surgery are often performed using minimally invasive techniques - either laparoscopic or robotic-assisted surgery, possibly using the da Vinci technique.

 Surgeons perform minimally invasive surgeries with laparoscopic or robotic assistance through a few small incisions.

 To perform laparoscopic bariatric surgery, surgeons use special long-handled instruments while viewing the magnified images from the laparoscope (camera) on a video monitor.

 Our experienced surgeons can perform bariatric (weight loss) surgery using a robot called the Da Vinci Robotic System.

 Robotic surgery uses small incisions instead of a large incision in the abdomen and is therefore less invasive than traditional bariatric surgery.

 How is robotic weight loss surgery performed?

-Robotic bariatric surgery is performed using the da Vinci Robotic Surgery System.
+Robotic obesity surgeries are performed using the Da Vinci Robotic Surgery System.